laravel-zero/website/usage.md

 Get more details: [https://github.com/nunomaduro/collision](https://github.com/nunomaduro/collision).

+### Custom Exceptions

+If you want to throw exceptions in your application for the user to see, you need to implement the `Symfony\Component\Console\Exception\ExceptionInterface`.
+This allows the exception to bypass the Collision exception handler and display the message of the exception to the user.

 ## Tinker

 [Laravel Tinker](https://github.com/laravel/tinker) is a powerful REPL for Laravel.
 [Jorge González](https://github.com/scrubmx) made it available for Laravel Zero.